Our history definitely makes us stand out.

 In a few short months, that team adopted the Vision Statement, which set out our core values, educational philosophy, and defines what we aspire to be.

-August 28, 1995 marked the first day of classes, and as our pioneer alums can attest, the campus was still a bit rough around the edges.
+August 28, 1995, marked the first day of classes, and as our pioneer alumni can attest, the campus was still a bit rough around the edges.
 Even so, then-president Bill Clinton paid a visit to the university's opening dedication ceremony.
-The entrepreneurial spirit and camaraderie that those early classes embodied still exists on campus — students are empowered to get involved, start things up and grab every opportunity they can imagine, so that CSUMB reflects them and their passions as much as it makes a difference in their lives.
+The entrepreneurial spirit and camaraderie that those early classes embodied still exists on-campus — students are empowered to get involved, start things up and grab every opportunity they can imagine so that CSUMB reflects them and their passions as much as it makes a difference in their lives.

 Over the next several years, CSUMB continued to grow and evolve.
 We got new majors.
 We added athletic teams competing in more sports.
 Brand new state-of-the-art classroom buildings and residence halls went up, and we started getting attention and recognition for what we had accomplished — our Service Learning program was highlighted in U.S. News, Intel praised our wireless accessibility, and the team of scholars who accredited us said, "It is our view that CSUMB is a product of scholarship at its best — rigorous, ethical, socially responsible, and respectful of the values and strengths of a diverse group of people who have adopted a common vision and sense of purpose."